theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 (541) 217-0400
 [mossylotus.com](https://mossylotus.com/ "https://mossylotus.com/")

-With over 20 years of combined experience as field biologists and 30+ practicing yoga, we have both spent thousands of hours in heartfelt connection with Mother Nature and learning and teaching the full practices of yoga to all levels of students.
-This land, this rugged, wild earth is our inspiration.
-It is our passion for living in balance with nature that drives us.
+With over 20 years of combined experience as field biologists and 30+ years practicing yoga, Daniel and Sailee have both spent thousands of hours in heartfelt connection with Mother Nature and learning and teaching the full practices of yoga to all levels of students.
+This land, this rugged, wild earth is their inspiration.
+It is their passion for living in balance with nature that drives them.

 divider